an7708/prodesk-capstone-project---VitalSync/README.md

 - JWT-based authentication with secure HttpOnly cookie storage
 - Role declaration at registration with server-side role verification on every protected request
-- Protected routes enforced at Next.js middleware level using the session role claim
+- Protected routes enforced at the Next.js middleware level using the session role claim
 - Separate post-login redirects rendering completely different dashboards per role
 - Password hashing with bcryptjs at 12 salt rounds, hash never returned in any API response
 - Session persistence with NextAuth.js and configurable token expiry